Breast Implant Mobility Exercises

 Downward Movement of the Breast Implants

-- Keeping your fingers closed, place your fingers on the upper 1/2 of your breast, with the little finger resting on the nipple.
+- Keeping your fingers closed, place your fingers on the upper half of the breast with the little finger resting on the nipple.
 Slide the skin upward toward your collarbone.
 Look in a mirror and you will see that the breast fold has been opened and the implant is now seated in a lower position.

 - Next, push straight in toward your ribs.
 This causes additional pressure on the implant to fill out the new lowered breast fold.
-Don't attempt to push the implant downward by turning the fingers downward.
+Do not attempt to push the implant downward by turning the fingers downward.
 It is more effective to push straight in toward the ribs.

 Down and Inward Movement of the Breast Implants